-- The median average4 processing time for applications processed between 17 August and 31 December was 7 days [Table 6]. - Processing times were calculated by determining the time between an application being received and a decision being made or the application being withdrawn.
+- In the latest quarter, the median processing time for applications to be processed was 18 days for January, 21 days for February, and 27 days for March 2023.
+The median for all applications processed in the 2022/23 financial year was 16 days [Table 6]. - Processing times were calculated by determining the time between an application being received and a decision being made or the application being withdrawn.
 This includes the time spent waiting to receive evidence from clients, but does not include additional time to make payments.
-See the about the data section for further information on processing times.
+See the About the data section for further information on processing times.